CrunchyData/postgres-operator/docs/content/Configuration/pgo-yaml-configuration.md

 ### Storage Class Example

-In the following example, the important attribute to set for a typical Storage Class is the  *Fsgroup* setting.
-This value is almost always set to *26* which represents the Postgres user ID that the Crunchy Postgres container runs as.
 Most Storage Class providers offer *ReadWriteOnce* access modes, but refer to your provider documentation for other access modes it might support.